strimzi/strimzi-kafka-bridge/README.md

 * [Apache Qpid](https://qpid.apache.org/) : provides an AMQP stack implementation in C, Java, C++ and other languages.
 Other than clients, a [Dispatch Router](https://qpid.apache.org/components/dispatch-router/index.html) is available as well;
 * [AMQP .Net Lite](https://github.com/Azure/amqpnetlite) : .Net and C# based implementation of the AMQP stack;

+## Internals

+You can find more documentation on "internals" and how the bridge works at following [doc](doc/README.md) folder.